labs-js/turbo-git-commit/README.md

 require('turbo-git-commit')()
 ```

-This will prompt the command output guiding you on how to commit following the seted commit convention.
+This will print out the command output guiding you on how to commit, following the obtained commit convention.
-> Note: The commit convention will be obtain for the `.turbogit` config file.
-IF the file is not on your repo this will use the default convention got from the package [turbo-git-config](https://github.com/labs-js/turbo-git-config/)
+> Note: The commit convention will be obtained by the `.turbogit` config file on the git repo.
+If this file is not on your repo this will use the default convention got by the package [turbo-git-config](https://github.com/labs-js/turbo-git-config/)